joncamp/quicklink2dotnet/README.txt

 			the QuickLinkAPI4NET source directory.
 See step 2 of the "Getting Started" section of this document.

+GetDLLs64.bat		: As above, but copies the 64-bit versions of those
+			required DLLs.

 QuickLinkAPI4NET\	: The API Wrapper.

 QuickLinkExample\	: Example program.